gheager/Comparison-of-batch-effect-correction-methods/README.md

-# A comparison of existing batch effect comparison methods using gPCA and intra-class inertia
+# A comparison of existing batch effect comparison methods using gPCA and new "eigengenes angles" method